influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/production_installation/meta_node_installation.md

 ---

-InfluxEnterprise offers highly scalable clusters on your infrastructure and a management UI ([via Chronograf](https://docs.influxdata.com/chronograf/latest) for working with clusters.
+InfluxEnterprise offers highly scalable clusters on your infrastructure and a management UI ([using Chronograf](https://docs.influxdata.com/chronograf/latest) for working with clusters.
 The Production Installation process is designed for users looking to deploy InfluxEnterprise in a production environment.
 The following steps will get you up and running with the first essential component of your InfluxEnterprise cluster: the meta nodes.

-> If you wish to evaluate InfluxEnterprise in a non-production environment, feel free to follow the instructions outlined in the [QuickStart Installation](/enterprise_influxdb/v1.3/quickstart_installation) section.
+> If you want to evaluate InfluxDB Enterprise in a non-production environment, feel free to follow the instructions outlined in the [QuickStart Installation](/enterprise_influxdb/v1.3/quickstart_installation) section.
-Please note that if you install InfluxEnterprise with the QuickStart Installation process you will need to reinstall InfluxEnterprise with the Production Installation process before using the product in a production environment.
+Please note that if you install InfluxDB Enterprise with the QuickStart Installation process, you will need to reinstall InfluxDB Enterprise with the Production Installation process before using the product in a production environment.

 <br>
-# Meta Node Setup Description and Requirements
+# Meta node setup description and requirements

 The Production Installation process sets up three [meta nodes](/enterprise_influxdb/v1.3/concepts/glossary/#meta-node) and each meta node runs on its own server.